Tony DiGerolamo

-Tony DiGerolamo (born Anthony M. DiGerolamo on March 9, 1966) is a comic book writer and Colonel Sanders impersonator from New Jersey.
+Tony DiGerolamo (born Anthony M. DiGerolamo on March 9, 1966) is a comic book writer, and screenwriter, and Colonel Sanders impersonator from New Jersey.

 Career

 Tony DiGerolamo began his comics career in 1996 with the publication of his first comic book, "Jersey Devil #1", based on the Jersey Devil legend and several articles written in the South Jersey Courier-Post.
 It was published under his own imprint, South Jersey Rebellion Productions.
 Pencilled largely by Steven Cornicelli and inked by Bob Clark, "Jersey Devil #1" enjoyed modest sales.
 Replacing the art team, DiGerolamo recruited Dom LaGrutta, Jr. for the pencils and Donn Smith for the inks, giving "Jersey Devil #2" a cleaner look.
 Although the improvements continued to bring DiGerolamo and the SJRP strong local sales, comic fans largely ignored the comic.
 DiGerolamo's insistence on longer issues and multi-issue stories put a strain on his art team and forced him to recruit additional artists.

 Around 1999, DiGerolamo launched what would become a more successful comic book, The Travelers, which was eventually picked up by Kenzer & Company at issue #4.
 With the changes of art teams, Jersey Devil was dropped by Diamond Distributors after issue #7 due to low sales.
 DiGerolamo struggled to keep the comic alive publishing issues 8 to 12 in mini-comic formats.

 Now relieved of the financial burden of publication, DiGerolamo concentrated more on making The Travelers a success.
 The bimonthly schedule put a strain on artist Brian Dawson and the variety of inkers on the book, who included the Fraim Brothers.
 DiGerolamo also launched a four-issue mini-series called The Fix to coincide with a novel with the same character.